AndrewBelt/HelloDAW/README.md

 All code and documentation in this repository is released into the public domain ([CC0](https://creativecommons.org/publicdomain/zero/1.0/)).
 No credit is needed, but it would be nice to hear if you've released a plugin with help from this project.

-However, note that plugin SDKs typically have more restrictive licenses.
-They are not included in this repository.
+However, note that plugin SDKs typically have more restrictive licenses, but they are not included in this repository.